 Q: I have a question concerning the number of adults that a unit may recommend for membership in the Order.
-Some publications say 1 adult for every 50 youth, while other publications say 1 adult per troop no matter what the size of the troop.
+Some publications say 1 adult for every 50 youth, while other publications say 1 adult per unit no matter what the size of the unit.
 Which is it?

 For unit-level adult leaders, the requirement that states at least one youth must be elected in a unit for any adults to be chosen remains.
 However, instead of the usual one adult per three youth ratio, we are now permitting two adults to be selected per three youth elected.

 As an example, if a unit holds an election in which 10 youth are elected, they would be entitled to nominate 6.67 adults.
 Rounding up means they can nominate up to 7 adults.

 As a reminder, an unlimited number of council and district-level adults can be nominated to join the Order.
 As always, nominees must serve to provide a positive example to the youth and benefit the OA program.

 In terms of camping requirements, unit-level adults must have at least 15 nights of camping while registered with a troop, crew, or ship within two years prior to the unit election.
 The 15 nights must include one, but no more than one, long-term camp consisting of at least five consecutive nights of overnight camping, approved by the standards set by the BSA.
 For council and district-level adults, however, the camping nights requirement may be waived by the lodge adviser or scout executive.